 201 2nd St NW

-For a segment on Big Blue Door that aired on PBS, click below:
+For a segment on Big Blue Door that aired on PBS in 2018, click below:

 Here’s a quick history:

 Season 1: 2012-2013

 In the summer of 2012 Jen and Joel moved back to Charlottesville after several years in New York and launched Big Blue Door.
-We began our monthly Big Blue Door Jams, a story show with monthly themes.
 We started our website, created an LLC, and Joel began teaching storytelling through The Bridge PAI and Piedmont Council for the Arts, and Charlottesville’s first longform improv courses through Live Arts.
+Most of all, we launched our monthly Big Blue Door Jams, a story show with monthly themes.
+The Jams were immensely popular with standing-room only crowds and new storytellers from all walks of life!

 Season 2: 2013-2014

-In our second season recordings from our Big Blue Door Jams were weekly on WTJU‘s Soundboard, we taught our first independent improv classes at Directors Studio, our storytellers were published in a special Valentines issue of the Cville, and our shows were featured on an NPR segment.
-By the end of the year we put together Charlottesville’s first ever longform improv comedy ensemble, The Lady Pills, which performed at the Magnet Theater in New York City.
+In our second season our Big Blue Door Jams were featured on an NPR segment, stories from them were broadcast weekly on WTJU‘s Soundboard, and several of our storytellers were published in a special Valentines issue of the Cville Weekly.
+We taught our first independent improv classes at Directors Studio, and by the end of the year we put together Charlottesville’s first ever longform improv comedy ensemble, The Lady Pills, which performed locally and at the Magnet Theater in New York City.
 We also collected oral histories of refugees in the community as part of a Benefit for the local International Rescue Committee.

 Season 3: 2014-2015

 In our third season Big Blue Door joined McGuffey Art Center as an Associate Member, The Lady Pills performed as the opening act of the Richmond Comedy Festival, we introduced new teams and formats, including Smallprov, Monoscene, and our first two-team Harold Runs.
-We began Big Blue Door Improv Night on the third Thursday of every month at Cville Coffee.
+The growth of our improv program pressed us to bid farewell to the regular Big Blue Door Jams and our signature show became Big Blue Door Improv Night every month at Cville Coffee.
 During this year we often rehearsed at Speak Language Center and performed many shows at Bon.

 Season 4: 2015-2016